-When hovering over a TM string, you’ll see a link to “Edit Translation”.
-Clicking this link allows you to edit one string at at time.
+When hovering over a Translation Unit, you’ll see a link to “Edit Translation”.
+Clicking this link allows you to edit one string at a time.

 There are no quality checks that are performed here, like there are when editing in the CAT tool.

 - Save: This updates the translation of the string within the Translation Memory only.
 Fuzzy matches and SmartMatches in the future will use this new translation.
 This could be used to update translation units imported from an existing TMX files, that you may want leveraged in future translations.

 - Save & Update Projects: This updates the translation of your string within the Translation Memory and will propagate to strings within your project that have used the same translation.